 Surfboard shaping is a challenge.
-It takes time and determination to learn how to build the first surfboard, but there's nothing like surfing with your own creation.
-Meet the easiest the step-by-step guide to surfboard shaping.
+It takes time and determination to learn how to build your first surfboard; that said, there's nothing like surfing with your own creation.
+Check out the easiest the step-by-step guide to surfboard shaping.

-A surfboard blank costs between 35 and 50 dollars, that is 10% of the price you pay at your local surf shop.
-The overall investment - preparing the shape room and buying shape tools - can be paid after producing two or three surfboards.
+A surfboard blank costs between 35 and 50 dollars.
+That's 10% of the price you pay for a finished product at your local surf shop.
+The overall investment - preparing the shape room and buying shape tools - can be paid off after producing two or three surfboards.
 It is worth it.

 Always film and/or photograph your shape steps.
-Take notes to compare your future actions and correct previous shaping steps.
-The surfboard shaping notebook is your owner's manual.
+Take notes to compare your future decisions and to correct previous shaping missteps.
+Your surfboard shaping notebook is your owner's manual.

 Nowadays, it is very important to order the best surfboard blank for your future stick.
 When buying the new close-to-shape blanks, pay attention to three characteristics: template/outline, rocker and size.

-2. Choose the size and rocker of surfboard blank
+2. Choose the size and rocker of your surfboard blank.

-4. Setup a boardroom and paint the walls in blue or green
+4. Setup a boardroom and paint the walls blue or green.

-5. Install waist-high horizontal white lights, in both sides of the shaping room
+5. Install waist-high horizontal white lights along both sides of the shaping room.

-7. Protect your health and get goggles, a respirator and ear protectors
+7. Protect your health; invest in goggles, a respirator and ear protection.

 Shaping the Template:

-2. Cut the blank with an handsaw, having the board bottom up, on both sides
+2. Cut the blank with an handsaw, board bottom up, on both sides.

-3. Smoothly sand the rails, with a 36-grit sandpaper, until you get square edges
+3. Sand the rails smooth with 36-grit sandpaper until you get square edges.

-7. Get the desired tail and rocker by slightly passing the planer in these critical areas
+7. Shape the desired tail and rocker by slightly passing the planer over these critical areas.

 Preparing the Fin Setup and Rails:

-1. After deciding your fin setup, mark the front fins' position with pencil dots, on both sides.
-If you're unsure about the position, check other surfboards
+1. After deciding your fin setup, mark the front fins' positions with pencil dots; on both sides.
+If you're unsure about the position, reference other surfboards.

-3. Remove all imperfections in the blank with a 40-grit sandpaper
+3. Remove all imperfections on the blank with 40-grit sandpaper.

-4. Be careful while sanding the vee zone and apply moderate strength
+4. Be careful while sanding the vee zone.
+Apply moderate strength.

-5. With a surform, cut the rail bevel from nose to fins, to give a more rounded edge shape to the board.
-Use a pencil to define the cut angle, beforehand
+5. With a surform, cut the rail bevel from nose to fins to give a more rounded-edge shape to the board.
+Use a pencil beforehand to define the cut angle.

-1. With the deck up, start turning the rails with the planer, from nose to tail
+1. With the deck facing up, start turning the rails with the planer; from nose to tail.

-2. Try to create a 45 degree angle, from the turning point on the deck to the top of the imaginary radius (see picture below)
+2. Try to create a 45-degree angle; from the turning point on the deck to the top of the imaginary radius.

-4. With a light sanding block, try to round the rails so that you reduce the sharp edges, from deck to bottom
+4. With a light sanding block, try to round the rails so that you reduce sharp edges; from deck to bottom.

 Smoothing the Outline:

-1. Sand the deck with a light 40-grit sandpaper until it blends with the rails
+1. Sand the deck with light 40-grit sandpaper until it blends with the rails.

-4. Round and smooth rails to your favorite profile, on both sides
+2. Round and smooth rails to your favorite profile; on both sides.

-6. Confirm the quality of the rail work by passing them through your thumb and index fingers, from not to tail
+4. Confirm the quality of the rail work by passing them through your thumb and index fingers; from nose to tail.

-8. Set and center your eyes at surfboard level to confirm an overall symmetry
+5. Set and center your eyes at surfboard level to confirm an overall symmetry.

-9. Measure and take note of the dimensions of your newly shaped surfboard
+6. Measure and take note of the dimensions of your newly shaped surfboard.

-10. Sign the surfboard board with pencil and send it to glassing
+7. Sign the surfboard board with pencil and send it to glassing.

 The main tools for shaping a surfboards are: two sheets of 60 and 80-grit screen/sandpaper, a 6-10" surform, a David Plane; a 3.5"spokeshave, a T-square, a C-caliper and a dust mask.